in Re Jeffery Scott Maddin

 NO. 2-08-475-CV

-IN RE JEFFERY SCOTT MADDIN RELATOR
+IN RE JEFFERY SCOTT MADDIN RELATOR ------------

 ------------

-MEMORANDUM OPINION[1]
+MEMORANDUM OPINION 1

 On November 26, 2008, the trial court confined Relator, Jeffery Scott Maddin, to the Cooke County Jail pursuant to an order holding him in contempt and directing his confinement.
 On December 11, 2008, Maddin filed a petition for writ of habeas corpus seeking release from the Cooke County Jail, and the next day, this court ordered Maddin released on a $1,000 bond pending the outcome of this original proceeding.
 See Tex.
 R. App.
 P. 52.8(b)(3).

-In this habeas corpus proceeding, Maddin complains that the trial court erred as a matter of law in holding him in contempt and ordering him confined for violating the trial court=s September 22, 2008 letter ruling and the November 12, 2008 final decree of divorce; therefore, he contends he is being illegally confined and restrained.
+In this habeas corpus proceeding, Maddin complains that the trial court erred as a matter of law in holding him in contempt and ordering him confined for violating the trial court’s September 22, 2008 letter ruling and the November 12, 2008 final decree of divorce; therefore, he contends he is being illegally confined and restrained.
 We grant his petition for writ of habeas corpus.

 Real Party in Interest, Dianna Sue Darby, sued Maddin for divorce on November 15, 2006.
 On July 11, 2008, the trial court held a final hearing.
-On September 22, 2008, the trial court notified the parties by letter of its decision regarding the division of property and debts and provided that Darby=s counsel was to prepare the divorce decree.
-Listed among the property to be awarded Darby was the real property located at 321 CR 211, Gainesville, Texas (Athe Gainesville property@), a cattle trailer and flatbed, and a John Deere Gator.
+On September 22, 2008, the trial court notified the parties by letter of its decision regarding the division of property and debts and provided that Darby’s counsel was to prepare the divorce decree.
+Listed among the property to be awarded Darby was the real property located at 321 CR 211, Gainesville, Texas (“the Gainesville property”), a cattle trailer and flatbed, and a John Deere Gator.
 On October 21, 2008, Maddin entered the Gainesville property and removed the flatbed trailer and John Deere Gator.

-The final decree of divorce rendered by the court on November 12, 2008 awarded Darby the exclusive use and possession of the Gainesville property and other property including the cattle trailer, flatbed, and John Deere Gator.
-On November 13, 2008, Darby filed a second amended motion for enforcement and contempt in which she alleged for the first time that Maddin entered onto the Gainesville property and removed the flatbed trailer and John Deere Gator.
-Darby argued that Maddin=s actions violated the trial court=s September 22, 2008 letter ruling and the November 12, 2008 divorce decree.
-Alternatively, Darby argued that Maddin=s actions violated the May 4, 2007 temporary orders which granted her the exclusive use and possession of the Gainesville property and Aall of the property of the parties subject to this suit not specifically awarded to [Maddin] while this case is pending.@
+the Gainesville property and removed the flatbed trailer and John Deere Gator.
+Darby argued that Maddin’s actions violated the trial court’s September 22, 2008 letter ruling and the November 12, 2008 divorce decree.
+Alternatively, Darby argued that Maddin’s actions violated the May 4, 2007 temporary orders which granted her the exclusive use and possession of the Gainesville property and “all of the property of the parties subject to this suit not specifically awarded to [Maddin] while this case is pending.”

 Maddin first argues that the trial court erred as a matter of law in holding him in contempt and committing him to the county jail for allegedly violating the November 12, 2008 final decree of divorce because the contempt order finds that his actions occurred on October 21, 2008, prior to the entry of the divorce decree.

 An original habeas corpus proceeding is a collateral attack on the contempt judgment.
 See Ex parte Rohleder, 424 S.W.2d 891, 892 (Tex.
-1967) (orig. proceeding); In re Bielefeld, 143 S.W.3d 924, 927 (Tex.
-App.CFort Worth 2004, orig. proceeding) (op. on reh=g).
-A writ of habeas corpus will issue when the relator has not been afforded due process or when the order requiring confinement is void.
-In re Henry
+1967)

 Free access — add to your briefcase to read the full text and ask questions with AI